Conditions › Psoriasis

 Your first visit — what to expect

-1. History: Medical history, symptom triggers, and family history of psoriasis.
+1. History: Symptoms, previous treatments, triggers, and family history.

 2. Examination: Assessment of skin, scalp, nails, and joints.

-3. Tests: Blood tests or biopsy if diagnosis is uncertain.
+3. Tests: Blood tests or biopsy if diagnosis is uncertain or to guide safe treatment.

-4. Treatment plan: Tailored therapy based on disease severity and lifestyle.
+4. Treatment plan: Tailored therapy based on severity, lifestyle, and clinical needs.

-5. Follow-up: Monitoring for treatment effectiveness and long-term safety.
+5. Follow-up: Monitoring response, adjusting treatment, and ensuring safety.

 Skinhorizon Clinic, 4 Clarendon Terrace, Maida Vale, London W9 1BZ